insected/bobbae_gcp-wiki/Kubernetes-scaling.md

 https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/

-## autoscaling via custom metrics and HPA
+## Autoscaling via custom metrics and HPA

 You can automatically scale your Google Kubernetes Engine (GKE) workloads based on metrics available in Cloud Monitoring.

 https://cloud.google.com/kubernetes-engine/docs/tutorials/autoscaling-metrics

-# vertical pod autoscaler
+# Vertical pod autoscaler

 Vertical Pod Autoscaler (VPA) frees the users from necessity of setting up-to-date resource limits and requests for the containers in their pods.
 When configured, it will set the requests automatically based on usage and thus allow proper scheduling onto nodes so that appropriate resource amount is available for each pod.
 It will also maintain ratios between limits and requests that were specified in initial containers configuration.